 where $\mathbf{L}^{(s)}=\mathbf{D}^{(s)}-\mathbf{A}^{(s)}$ is the graph Laplacian matrix and $\mathbf{D}$ is a diagonal matrix with the $i$th diagonal entry being $\sum_{j=1}^{N} a_{ij}^{(s)}$. $\text{Tr}(\cdot)$ denotes the trace of a matrix.
 By minimizing $S$, we expect that if $\mathbf{x}_i^{(s)}$ and $\mathbf{x}_j^{(s)}$ are close, i.e., $a^{(s)}_{ij}$ is large, the corresponding low-dimensional representations $\mathbf{v}_i^{(s)}$ and $\mathbf{v}_j^{(s)}$ are also close together.

 Replacing $g(\mb V^{(1:n_v)})$ in Eq.~\eqref{equ:O} by the above manifold regularization, we can define the objective function of the manifold regularized WM-NMF as

 We will discuss how to choose $\beta$ in the experiment section.
 The scenario for WM-NMF without manifold regularization can be retrieved by setting $\beta=0$.
 An illustration of the manifold regularized WM-NMF is shown in Figure \ref{model_flow}.
-In Section \ref{opt}, all the results are based on the objective function $\mathcal{O}$ in Eq.~\eqref{obj}.
+In Section \ref{opt}, the optimization procedures are based on the objective function $\mathcal{O}$ in Eq.~\eqref{obj}.